splitgraph/seafowl-rfcs/text/001-wasm-udfs.md

 Fortunately, Seafowl has no problem registering even the multi-Mb Rust module UDF, no query size limit prevented this so far.

-The interface between Seafowl and UDF is the mostly the programming language's MessagePack implementation.
+Decoding input arguments and encoding results can be abstracted away from UDF authors.
+The interface available to them is the MessagePack library of their programming language.

 The following timed queries use the `tripdata` table from the Seafowl demo, which has > 2.4 million rows.
-I used a `release` build of seafowl and averaged the processing time of 50 queries for each row in the table above.
+I used a `release` build of seafowl and averaged the processing time of 50 queries for each row in the table below.

 | test                                                              | avg time |
 | ----------------------------------------------------------------- | -------- |